What should you know about charging your EV in cold weather?

 When it comes to recharging that battery, the process flows in reverse.
 A charge is sent into the battery, which causes those ions to pack it up and head back to the anode.
 They carry those electrons back with them, which are stored up for your next morning school run.

-As mentioned above, electron-carrying ions physically move through a liquid electrolyte solution to make a battery work, whether they're charging or discharging.
+So, electron-carrying ions physically move through a liquid electrolyte solution to make a battery work, whether they're charging or discharging.

 Again, this is a chemical reaction, and chemical reactions can speed up or slow down based on many environmental factors.
 Temperature is the most significant one.

 Coincidentally, those temperatures more or less correspond to the range that most human beings find comfortable.
-When the pack is uncomfortable, it will not charge at its maximum rate.
+When the battery pack is uncomfortable, it will not charge at its maximum rate.
 This isn't really a problem for at-home Level 2 or L1 charging, where the slower maximum speeds won't be as significantly impacted.
-But, for fast charging, like you might do at a public charging station, overly cold temperatures could more than double charging time.
+Plus you're in your warm home.

 That makes it all the more important to buy a car that can manage the temperature of its own battery packs.
 Thankfully, technology has come a long way in that department.

 Today, most EVs from major manufacturers have some sort of active thermal management system.
 These may be as simple as fans blowing over heat exchangers to keep them from getting too hot or more advanced systems that use liquid cooling to manage the temperature.
-In addition to these methods, there is also research ongoing into advanced phase-change materials that can passively store and release heat.

 Most of an EV's thermal management actually focuses on keeping its battery pack cool.
 Excessive temperature is a far greater risk than cold temperatures.
 Battery packs generally get pretty warm in use, especially if you're driving at a high speed or on a hot day.
 If a battery pack gets too hot, it has the potential to combust, which nobody wants.